salamah494/Breast_Cancer_Diagnosis_Prediction/README.md

 # Breast_Cancer_Diagnosis_Prediction
-This project is about a breast cancer dataset which has about 569 features(columns) and 32 samples(rows) with our main target as the diagnosis feature(.The main aim of this project is to use a good predictive machine learning model to predict whether the diagnosis feature is benign or malignant(i.e whether  a tumor is cancerous or non-cancerous).
+This project is about a breast cancer dataset which has about 569 features(columns) and 32 samples(rows) with our main target as the diagnosis feature.
+(The main aim of this project is to use a good predictive machine learning model to predict whether the diagnosis feature is benign or malignant(i.e. whether  a tumor is cancerous or non-cancerous).

 Project Goals